RPM Remote Print Manager® (RPM) has been a tool of choice since 1995 for precisely that purpose.

-We have worked with the AS/400 platform since 1995 as one of the major business platforms in the TCP/IP networking community.
-The AS/400 was moving to TCP/IP around the time we first released RPM, and the two were an instant match.
+We have worked with the AS/400 platform since 1995 as one of the significant business platforms in the TCP/IP networking community.
+The AS/400 was moving to TCP/IP around when we first released RPM, and the two were an instant match.

 If this is what you are looking for: